aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 #### Example 2: Delaying a Call With a Timestamp

 In another use-case, we might want to make sure that the `sendCoins` can only be called after a certain date.
-This would look as fol
+This would look as following:

 ```solidity title="TimeOracle.sol"
 contract TimeOracle is IPermissionOracle {